 In addition to this, a study conducted by DATA-CAN, the Health Care Research Hub (HDR UK) for Cancer, saw a significant decline in urgent referrals for early cancer diagnosis of up to 80% (14).
 In a worst case scenario, if delays continue, they have estimated there could be upto 35,000 additional cancer deaths within a year (15).

-And we haven’t even touched on the rise in mental health problems, access to our elders, effects on social engagement, our economy more.
+And we haven’t even touched on the rise in mental health problems, access to our elders, effects on social engagement, our economy and more.

 How can you support your health?